How to Become a member

-- Classes (if any) that you currently teach
+Classes (if any) that you currently teach

-Your answers need to reach the office at least four weeks prior to assessment.
+Your answers need to reach the office at least six weeks prior to assessment.

 If (after marking your questions) the Assessors decide that you are not ready for membership you will be refunded £100 of your application fee and your assessment will be cancelled.